Your basket is currently empty!

 When choosing the right type of exercise for you or a loved one with Parkinson’s disease, consider factors such as personal preferences, physical abilities, and accessibility.

-For example, aquatic therapy offers a low-impact where water buoyancy can provide support during movements, making it an ideal choice for those experiencing joint pain or limited mobility.
+For example, aquatic therapy offers a low-impact environment where water buoyancy can provide support during movements, making it an ideal choice for those experiencing joint pain or limited mobility.

 On the other hand, tai chi involves slow-moving martial arts movements that focus on flow and balance, which could be particularly beneficial if you’re looking to improve fine motor skills without causing excessive fatigue.